 Yesterday we talked about tough times and how when you have a bad day it can damage your self-confidence if you let it.
 And I gave you several baby steps you can use to build your confidence back up when it’s taking a beating.

-Today’s Confidence Quick Fix is to do something about that even when your motivation’s on vacation.
+Today’s Confidence Action Tip is to do something about that even when your motivation’s on vacation.
 You know what I mean… those days where your life feels like everything's going wrong, you’d rather just stay under the blankets with a good book, and you’re feeling less than confident it all.
 It could be work, health issues, relationships… it doesn’t really matter what issue is sapping your self-confidence… the only way to get it back is to move forward and get something done.

 It’s a good one… if you’re willing to do a little work on yourself and for yourself.
 And it falls squarely under the C in our ABCs … Caring for yourself.